Retirement Plans for Small Business Owners

 - Attract and retain valuable employee team members

 If you’re ready to begin or want a second opinion about your business’s existing retirement plan, we can work with you and your team.
-Reach out to us by filling out the form below or giving us a call at (913) 393-1000.
+Reach out to us by scheduling a complimentary consultation below or giving us a call at (913) 393-1000.
 We look forward to helping you.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.